The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Wim Wenders.
 Perf.
 Frederic Forrest, Peter Boyle, Marilu Henner, Lydia Lei.
 Zoetrope Studios, 1982.
 Based on the novel by Joe Gores.

-Synopsis: Mystery writer Dashiell Hammett (Forrest) gets involved in a real-life mystery involving a woman’s disappearance.
+Synopsis: Mystery writer Dashiell Hammett (Frederic Forrest) gets involved in a real-life mystery involving a woman’s disappearance.
 His main squeeze is a sexy librarian (Marilu Henner).

 Role Call: Marilu Henner as Kit Conger—Naughty Librarian (female); Liz Roberson as Lady in the Library—Spinster Librarian